The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Theoretical Analysis

-\textbf{Heuristic Perspective:} The heuristic $h(s_t) > V^*(s_t)$, overestimating the optimal value of $s_t$. \end{definition} \begin{restatable}{proposition}{ifsameasheuristic} False positive rewards in the IF perspective imply false positive rewards in the heuristic perspective. \end{restatable} The heuristic is approximated as $h(s_t) \approx V^*(s_t) = 1 \cdot \gamma^{\widetilde{T}-t}$, calculated based on an assumed optimal path length $ \widetilde{T}$.
+\begin{restatable}{proposition}{ifsameasheuristic} False positive rewards in the IF perspective imply false positive rewards in the heuristic perspective. \end{restatable} \begin{proof} The heuristic is approximated as $h(s_t) \approx V^*(s_t) = 1 \cdot \gamma^{\widetilde{T}-t}$ in \emph{sparse reward setting}, calculated based on an assumed optimal path length $ \widetilde{T}$.
 Here, $\widetilde{T}-t$ measures the remaining steps towards the goal.
 When a trajectory $ \tau_t $ receives a high reward but fails to fulfill instruction $ l_{m(t)} $, it corresponds to a high $ h(s_t)$, thus a low $\widetilde{T}-t$.
-However, since the agent must eventually redo $l_{m(t)}$, $ s_t $ is actually further from the goal than estimated.
-Therefore, the actual distance $T - t$ to reach the goal will exceed $\widetilde{T} -t$, and $ V^*(s_t)$, calculated with the actual $ T $, will be smaller than $ h(s_t)$, derived from $ \widetilde{T} $.
-This thus explains how a false positive reward from an instruction-following (or VLM) perspective leads to an overestimation of the heuristic.
+Yet the agent must eventually reattempt $l_{m(t)}$ due to Assumption~\ref{assump:instruction_as_landmark}, $ s_t $ is actually further from the goal than estimated.
+Therefore, the actual distance $T - t$ to reach the goal will exceed $\widetilde{T} -t$, and $ V^*(s_t)$, calculated with the actual $ T $, will be smaller than $ h(s_t)$, calculated with $ \widetilde{T} $.
+This thus explains how a false positive reward from an instruction-following (or VLM) perspective leads to an overestimation of the heuristic. \end{proof}

 Researchers have advocated the benefits of pessimistic value estimation to enhance the stability of RL algorithms \citep{kumar2020conservative, jin2021pessimism}.
-In HuRL, \citet{cheng2021heuristic} further identify a beneficial property: when a heuristic is pessimistic with respect to $\mathcal M$, it results in a smaller upper bound on the performance gap.
+In HuRL, \citet{DBLP:conf/nips/ChengKS21} further identify a beneficial property: when a heuristic is Bellman-consistent pessimism (i.e., $ \max_a (\mathcal B h)(s,a) \geq h(s) $), it results in a capped upper bound on the optimality gap.